Designeryinka/Olayinka-website/src/blog/2024-08-24-CSS-units-explained.md

 ---

 <h2>Introduction</h2>
 <p>Responsive web design is no longer optional—it's essential.
-With over 60% of global web traffic now coming from mobile devices, your site needs to adapt seamlessly to every screen size.
+With over <a href="https://explodingtopics.com/blog/mobile-internet-traffic" target="_blank">60% of global web traffic now coming from mobile devices</a>, your site needs to adapt seamlessly to every screen size.
 But here's the kicker: the key to this flexibility lies in something as basic as CSS units—the building blocks that control the size, spacing, and layout of nearly every element on your site.

 You’ve probably heard of pixels (px) and percentages (%), but what about viewport-relative units (vw, vh) or the powerful rem?
 As a web designer or developer, understanding these units isn’t just a nice-to-have skill—it’s critical to creating a smooth, responsive experience for your users.
 Imagine a site that looks pixel-perfect on a desktop but falls apart on a mobile screen.
 We’ve all been there, right?
 It’s frustrating.